-matter Kelda Finance (No.3) PLC is part of the Kelda Holdings Limited group ("group").
+Kelda Finance (No.3) plc is part of the Kelda Holdings Limited Group (the "Group").

-Receivables from group undertakings are stated in the balance sheet at £199m.
+Receivables from Group undertakings are stated in the balance sheet at £199m (2018: £199m).

-There is significant judgement involved in determining the recoverability of these receivables from group undertakings based on the financial position and future prospects of the entities which Kelda Finance (No.3) PLC has loaned amounts to.
-This takes into consideration a range of factors such as the trading performance of the group, the ability of the group to secure future financing and the group's ability to respond to changing demands of the regulated market.
+There is judgement involved in determining the recoverability of these receivables from Group undertakings based on the financial position and future prospects of the entities which Kelda Finance (No.3) plc has loaned amounts to.
+This takes into consideration a range of factors such as the trading performance of the Group, the ability of the Group to secure financing and the Group's ability to respond to changing demands of the regulated market.

-For further details please see note 9 to the financial statements and note 1 for the accounting policies in relation to this balance.
+For further details of the amounts receivable from group companies please see note 9 of the financial statements and note 1 for the accounting policies in relation to intercompany loans.